 Two months after the addition of ezetimibe therapy, the patient returns for a follow-up visit.
 His LDL-C levels are still above target, and a PCSK9 inhibitor (evoculumab) is added to his treatment regimen.

 Medscape © 2023 WebMD, LLC

 Any views expressed above are the author's own and do not necessarily reflect the views of WebMD or Medscape.

 Cite this: Romesh Khardori.
-Skill Checkup: A 43-Year-Old Man With a History of Smoking and Current Pressure in the Middle of the Chest and Dyspnea - Medscape - Jan 12, 2022.
+Skill Checkup: A Man With History of Heterozygous Familial Hypercholesterolemia and Premature Coronary Heart Disease - Medscape - Mar 17, 2023.